Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Related Work

+To the best of our knowledge, the only work that addresses autonomous navigation with loop closures based on visual data is the autonomous exploration method presented by Lee \textit{et al.} \cite{real}.
+Nonetheless, the proposed method is only suited for indoor environments with relatively small drift, since it leverages a monolithic map and it does not employ any safety mechanisms during trajectory tracking, like our proposed trajectory deformation.
+At the same time, it only achieves a maximum flight speed of 0.5 m/s.

+As a follow up to \cite{oleynikova2020open}, a submap-based, dense mapping system developed from \voxblox \cite{voxblox} was presented in \voxgraph \cite{reijgwart2019voxgraph}, which leverages the internal ESDF mapping representation to perform submap to submap alignment, reducing the mapping inconsistencies due to drift.
+This system was then used in \cite{glocal} to perform exploration.
+The main differences with our work are: \cite{glocal} leverages VIO as a state-estimator, instead of SLAM, for their real-world experiments, and the submap generation strategy is based on time while ours is based on the keyframes detected by the SLAM framework which is more suitable for large-scale missions as it generates fewer submaps, reducing memory usage.

+Research on autonomous navigation in cluttered and unstructured environments based on visual sensors has gained interest in recent years, although none of the works focused on the problem of mapping accuracy or in leveraging SLAM.
+Prominent works in this area are \cite{zhou2021ego} and \cite{loquercio2021learning}.
+Zhou \textit{et al.} \cite{zhou2021ego} build on top of \cite{zhou2020ego} to enable swarms of MAVs to navigate the environment, although they rely on VIO, construct a monolithic map and only achieve peak velocities of 1.5 m/s, lower than our maximum 3 m/s.
+In \cite{loquercio2021learning} they tackle the issue of high-speed navigation by leveraging an end-to-end deep learning approach that follows reference trajectories given by an operator.
+This method does not build a map, which we consider crucial for other downstream tasks.

-Another prominent direction in autonomous navigation are systems which rely on LiDAR sensors.
-These systems have demonstrated an improved performance if compared with vision based systems due to the unpaired depth perception capabilities of these sensors.
-Some of the most important work regarding autonomous navigation with LiDAR sensors was presented in \cite{tranzatto2022cerberus}, who were the winners of the DARPA Subterranean Challenge.
-This team included MAVs to perform subterranean exploration in conjunction with legged robots.
-To perform state estimation, they relied in multi-sensor fusion of visual and thermal imagery, LiDAR depth data, inertial cues, and kinematic pose estimates \change{based on \cite{khattak2020complementary}}.
-This sensor redundancy provided robustness to sensor degradation or malfunctioning.
+A prominent direction in autonomous navigation are LiDAR-based systems, which have a superior performance when compared with vision-based systems due to the unpaired depth perception capabilities of LiDAR sensors.
+A seminal work in this area was presented in \cite{tranzatto2022cerberus} where they fuse visual and thermal imagery, LiDAR depth data, inertial cues, and kinematic data for state estimation based on \cite{khattak2020complementary}.